snu-dbs/m2bench/README.md

 - M2Bench consists of multi-model workloads that are inspired by real-world problems.
 - Each task of the workloads mimics a real-world problem that involves at least two different models of data.

+## Before Getting Started

+- If you need to get a support during reproducing this work, feel free to contact us.
+- We highly recommend to use the described database systems with Ubuntu 18.04 that we used for the publication.

+### DBMS Versions

+DBMS versions used for the experiment in the paper are as follows.

+- Polyglot: MySQL 8.0.25, MongoDB 4.2.6, Neo4j 4.0.3, and SciDB 19.11.5.
+- ArangoDB 3.7.12
+- AgensGraph 2.1.3 (based on PostgreSQL 10.4)

 ## How to Run M2Bench

+In order to run M2Bench, please follow the below steps.

 1. Generate datasets of M2Bench following the instructions in `Datasets/README.md`.
 2. Choose DBMS X `[agensgraph|arangodb|polyglot]`.
 3. Load the datasets into DBMS X and run tasks, following the instructions in `Impl/X/README.md`.

 ## Directory Overview